Your device is not compatible with this version: what to do?

 • Now open the ES File Manager app and navigate to the directory /system/.

-• Edit the build.prop file that is there, remembering to make a backup of this file beforehand.
+• Edit the build.prop file found there, remembering to make a backup of this file first.

 • Look for the following line: ro.bluid.version.release = Write the version you want.